froboy/yusaopeny_docs/content/en/docs/Wiki/Open-Y-update-sunset---opt-out-tutorial.md

 After submitting this form your site will stop sending anonymous data.
 If checkbox was not enabled - just disregard, you didn't opt-in earlier

+# Deprecation action
+Uninstall and deprecation was done in https://github.com/ymcatwincities/openy/pull/2537